Local History Collection Videos

 The New Lenox Public Library began as a volunteer project run by members of the New Lenox Woman’s Club.
 Its first home was a small room in Haven School and housed 385 books.

 A referendum was passed and the tax-supported New Lenox Township Library was created.

 The Library had four other locations before it moved into its own building on Cedar Road in 1975.
 An addition was completed in 1986, increasing the library’s size to 11,500 square feet.

-The library remained a part of the township government until 1987 when it became a library district, an independent unit of local government.
+The library remained a part of the township government until 1987 when it became New Lenox Public Library District, an independent unit of local government.

 Our current building in the New Lenox Commons was constructed and opened on December 10, 2001 to support the expanding population.
 It is approximately 58,000 square feet and has seating for almost 200 people.